Armored Core 2: Another Age: Release

-Armored Core 2: Another Age was initially released in Japan for the Sony PlayStation 2 on April 12, 2001.
+Armored Core 2: Another Age was initially released in Japan on April 12, 2001.
 FromSoftware partnered with Agetec and released a North American version on August 21 the same year.
 A European version was released in partnership with Metro3D on September 27, 2002.

 Reception

 Another Age received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 35 out of 40.

 Reviewers praised the graphics and larger mission count in Another Age.
 GameRevolution's Shawn Sanders wrote "the mechs are still incredibly detailed" and concluded that the game looked "awesome".
 GameSpot's Gerald Villoria noted that in adding the greater number of missions and optimizing the visuals, FromSoftware "improve[d] upon the already solid framework set by Armored Core 2."
 GameZone added that with all of the added content, "there is still plenty to love here."

 Like previous games, reviewers found the gameplay to retain its quality.
 GameSpot's Villoria commented on the challenge that the game provided, saying: "The difficulty of the game is a testament to the game's stellar AI, which never fails to surprise with deft maneuvers that are at a nearly human level of unpredictability."

 The removal of the Arena mode drew much criticism from reviewers, all of whom said that its loss was disappointing.
 GameRevolution's Sanders said that the removal of the mode left him "bummed", while GameSpot's Villoria called it "disappointing".

 IGN's David Smith called Another Age "the best Armored Core expansion yet" but added that it was "in essence the same game."
 Many reviewers wrote about the lack of innovation in the title, with GameZone writing that "there is very little that is different or new compared to the other titles in the series, so if you've played one before, don't expect to be blown away."
 NextGen's Jim Preston wrote of the game, "Only lack of the promised online supports keeps this from earning five stars."